steren/blender-gpu-container/README.md

 $ docker run -v ./examples:/in -v ./output:/out --gpus all steren/blender --background /in/basic.blend --render-output /out/render_ --engine CYCLES --render-frame 1
 ```

+But it seems like the abose uses CPU.
+Try adding `-- --cycles-device CUDA` to the command line.

 ## Build
 ```bash
 $ docker build . -t steren/blender